 If you’re able, check on the litter and take notice of how they look.
 It’s a safe bet that a cozy litter sleeping soundly was recently fed.
 Give the kittens space and check on them again in a few hours to see if mom has returned or paid another visit.

 If the kittens look sick, bring them to AHS

 You may discover that a kitten (or two) seems unresponsive.
 You can try rubbing some Karo syrup or sugar water on their gums to raise blood sugar and revive them.

 Only use special kitten formula to feed kittens

 If you do attempt to feed any kittens, don’t feed them cow’s milk.
 Use special kitten formula, available at your local Walmart or Petco (or goat’s milk if formula is unavailable).
 You can also purchase a kitten nursing kit for less than $5.
 Before you feed them, be sure that the kittens are warm.
 If they’re cold and look hungry, warm up the kitten first or they could face life-threatening complications.

 Kitten season can be a busy and overwhelming time for animal shelters.
 Thanks to our generous donors and dedicated Bottle Baby volunteers, AHS is able to care for thousands of kittens each year.
 Learn more about what it takes to provide quality care to kittens in need.

-We’re also continually working on reducing the number of unwanted litters in our communities through Animal Humane Society’s Community Cats program.
+AHS is continually working on reducing the number of unwanted litters in our communities through our Community Cats program.
 Learn more about the program and what you can do to help.